10up/ElasticPress/readme.txt

 __Users__: Improve user search relevancy and query performance.

+__Comments__: Indexes your comments and provides a widget with type-ahead search functionality.
+It works with WooCommerce product reviews out-of-the-box.

 Please refer to [Github](https://github.com/10up/ElasticPress) for detailed usage instructions and documentation.

 == Installation ==